-Josh hails from St. Louis, MO where he spent many summers cutting grass with his dad.
-He studied Mathematics at Macalester College, plays competitive chess and bangs on the piano.
+Josh hails from St. Louis, MO where he spent many summers cutting grass with his dad and lots of time with the elderly at his mother's adult daycare center.
+He studied mathematics in college, plays competitive chess and bangs on the piano.

-Helen was born in Charleston, SC and attended Macalester College in St. Paul, Minnesota.
-She delights in eating candy, running in the middle of the night, making art and catching lizards.
-She is also semi-responsible for doing Melanie's hair.
+Helen was born in Charleston and studied studio art in college, with an emphasis on painting.
+She loves eating candy, running in the middle of the night, making art and catching lizards.

 At first glance Brandon appears to be the most colorful member of the bunch, with clothes and hair a prismatic riot.
 Look a bit longer, however, and you'll see that he has the calm, quiet eyes of a forest doe.
 Brandon's skills run the gamut from lettering to illustration to interface design to front end development, and his perfectionism knows no bounds.

 Brandon began his career at Fuzzco as a fresh-faced college grad before boomeranging to Design Kitchen in Chicago, Google in Mountain View, and then back home to the mothership.